 Acknowledgements

 JH was funded by NERC grant NE/R003297/1.
 We thank the attendees at NERC's KEN workshop in June 2018 for participating.
-Mark Reed's comments much improved an early version of this manuscript, as did James Esson's on a later version.
+Prof. Mark Reed's comments much improved an early version of this manuscript, as did Dr James Esson's on a later version.
+We are grateful to Dr Richard Westaway and Prof. Anson Mackay for their thoughtful and constructive reviews of this work.

 References